bergesinstitute/graf-method/book-5-unit-4.md

 Los adverbios interrogativos (*qué, cuándo, dónde,* etc.) pueden funcionar como adverbios relativos (y en este caso no tienen acento).
 Funcionan igual que en inglés.
-Tradicionalmente usábamos todos, pero es verdad que hoy usamos *que* más que *quien* cuando nos referimos a una persona:
+Tradicionalmente usábamos todos, pero es verdad que hoy usamos *que* más que *quien* cuando nos referimos a una persona.

+💂 Interrogative adverbs (*qué, cuándo, dónde,* etc.) can function as relative adverbs (and in this case they do not have an accent).
+They function the same as in English.
+Traditionally we used all of them, but it is true that today we use *que* more than *quien* when referring to a person.

 *Este es el hombre que te llamó.*